-Overview CORBA exceptions are mapped to Automation exceptions by This means that exceptions raised by calls to CORBA objects handled in whatever way your development tool handles Auto exceptions. can be User exceptions can define members as part of their OMG IDL example, in "Example of a User Exception" on page 115, the exception contains one member, which is called reason and is type.
-However, using Automation's native exception handling members cannot be accessed by a client.
-Reject s of the string In This Section This section discusses the following topics: Exception Handling in Visual Basic page 123 Inline Exception Handling page 125 Using Type Information page 128
+CORBA exceptions are mapped to Automation exceptions by the bridge.
+This means that exceptions raised by calls to CORBA objects can be handled in whatever way your development tool handles Automation exceptions.

+User exceptions can define members as part of their OMG IDL definition.
+For example, in "Example of a User Exception" on page 115, the Reject exception contains one member, which is called reason and is of the string type.
+However, using Automation's native exception handling, exception members cannot be accessed by a client.

+Exception Handling in Visual Basic page 123

+Inline Exception Handling page 125

+Using Type Information page 128